sbidoul/pip-deepfreeze/README.rst

 About
 -----

-``pip-deepfreeze`` aims at doing one thing and doing it well, namely installing and pinning dependencies of Python applications (not libraries) in a virtual environment.
+``pip-deepfreeze`` aims at doing one thing and doing it well, namely managing the dependencies of a Python *application* in a virtual environment.

+This includes:

+- installing the project and its dependencies,
+- updating the environment with new dependencies as the project evolves,
+- uninstalling unused dependencies,
+- refreshing dependencies,
+- maintaining pinned versions in ``requirements.txt``,
+- displaying installed dependencies as a tree.

+A few characteristics of this project:

 - It is easy to use.
 - It is fast.